(2003) Edward James and Farah Mendlesohn (eds), Cambridge University Press, £16.95/US$24.00,

 I'll be keeping an eye out for a completely re-worked edition in several years time (assuming that this book garners the attention and sales for CUP to commission another edition).
 However it will have to be substantially improved if I am going to recommend it so enthusiastically and as whole-heartedly as I have this volume.
 (Remember my comments at the beginning of this review.
 I am genuinely giving this book my support and recommending it.
 Though I admit not for the reasons that the editors, contributors or publishers might welcome.)
 Meanwhile if I had to sum this book up in one word then it'd be 'pretentious'.
 All students of SF need to be aware that some SF academics (hopefully not all of them) operate at this level if they are to get good marks for their coursework.
 The rest of us get some lists, a laugh, and a chance to hone our own crap detectors.

-One of the Companion's editors has asked that we link this review to a page detailing its contributors.
-We are happy to oblige click here.
+One of the Companion's editors has asked that we give in this review the Cambridge web-page detailing its contributors.
+We are happy to oblige, see http://www.cambridge.org/catalogue/catalogue.asp?isbn=9780521016575.

 Footnote.
 From the above you may be surprised to learn that Jonathan is actually a supporter of academic resources being applied to science fiction and that for a number of years he was a subscribing 'Friend of Foundation' supporting the SF Foundation in the UK which continues to be a most worthy venture based at Liverpool University.